New: Yahoo! Japan comprehensive Service Guide – download for FREE >>

 SB Telecom Europe Ltd. (name changed from SoftBank Telecom Europe Ltd. in January 2021), a limited company registered in England and Wales, is wholly owned by the ultimate parent company, SoftBank Corp.
-SoftBank Corp. is incorporated and tax resident in Japan, headquartered in Tokyo.
+SoftBank Corp. is incorporated and is a tax resident of Japan, headquartered in Tokyo.

-The group engages in various businesses within the information industry including provision of services such as mobile communications, broadband, data communications, fixed-line telecommunications, internet advertising, membership, ecommerce; sale and lease of mobile devices and accessories.
+The group engages in various businesses within the information industry, including the provision of services such as mobile communications, broadband, data communications, fixed-line telecommunications, internet advertising, membership, ecommerce; the sale and lease of mobile devices and accessories.
 The group is also engaged in other fields of businesses such as artificial intelligence.

 SB Telecom Europe Ltd. provides wireless (mobile) services, wireless services, internet access services, related IT (Information Technology) services and digital marketing services.